minetest/blog/_posts/2023-10-17-AugustSeptember.md

 text.

 {% include figure_gallery.html items=page.gallery_unicodetext %}

+## Server News

+### Archtec
+<sub>archtec.niklp.net:30803</sub>

+{% include figure_gallery.html items=page.gallery_archtec %}

+The [Arctech server](https://forum.minetest.net/viewtopic.php?p=427083) recently added chat bridges to Matrix and IRC for more flexible communication while in-game.
+Their building team has also been working on some cool new creations!

 ## Other News
 Keep an eye out for the 2023 Minetest GAME JAM later this year!